Younes1337/End2End-MLOps/README.md

 - TensorFlow 🧠 - an open-source machine learning library.
 - Scikit-learn 📚 - a machine learning library for Python.
 - MLflow 📦 - an open-source platform for the complete machine learning lifecycle.
+- DVC 📈 - a version control system for data sets and machine learning models.
+- Pytest 🧪 - a testing framework for Python.
+- Flask 🤖 - a lightweight web framework for creating APIs.
-- Docker 🐋 - containerization platform for packaging applications.
+- Docker 🐳 - containerization platform for packaging applications.
+- Amazon EC2 ☁️ - cloud-based virtual machines for deployment.
-- Kubernetes ☸️ - container orchestration platform for deployment and scaling.
+- Grafana 📈 - a monitoring and observability platform.
-- Git 🛠️ - version control system for tracking changes in the codebase.
+- GitLab 🔧 - version control and continuous integration platform.
+- Amazon SageMaker 🏭 - a fully managed service for building, training, and deploying machine learning models.

 ## Architecture
 Describe your MLOps project's high-level architecture here.
 You can use diagrams or text to provide an overview of how different components interact and how data flows through the pipeline.